 Supportive Care and Results of Periodontal Treatment 53.
 Supportive Periodontal Treatment 54.
 Results of Periodontal Treatment

 PART 4: ORAL IMPLANTOLOGY Biology, Diagnosis, Biomechanics and Treatment Plan 55.
 Periimplant Anatomy, Biology, and Function 56.
 Clinical Evaluation and Imaging of the Implant Patient

 Surgical Procedures and Complications 57.
 Basic Implant Surgical Procedures 58.
 Implant-Related Complications and Failures

 Supportive Care and Results of Implant Treatment 59.
 Supportive Implant Treatment 60.
 Results of Implant Treatment

 Appendix Atlas of Periodontal Diseases

-Michael G. Newman, DDS, Professor Emeritus, Section of Periodontics, School of Dentistry, University of California, Los Angeles, California, Gwendolyn Essex, RDH, RDHAP, MS, EdD, Clinical Professor, Preventive and Restorative Dental Sciences School of Dentistry University of California, San Francisco, San Francisco, California, Lory Laughter, RDH, MS, Assistant Professor, Periodontics, Department of Dental Hygiene, Arthur A. Dugoni School of Dentistry, University of the Pacific, San Francisco, CA and Satheesh Elangovan, BDS, DSc, DMSc, Professor, Department of Periodontics The University of Iowa College of Dentistry and Dental Clinics Iowa City, Iowa
+Michael G. Newman, DDS, FACD, Professor Emeritus, Section of Periodontics, School of Dentistry, University of California, Los Angeles, California, Gwendolyn Essex, RDH, RDHAP, MS, EdD, Associate Dean of Academic Affairs & Professor, College of Dental Medicine, California Northstate University, Elk Grove, California, Lory Laughter, RDH, MS, Assistant Professor, Periodontics, Department of Dental Hygiene, Arthur A. Dugoni School of Dentistry, University of the Pacific, San Francisco, CA and Satheesh Elangovan, BDS, DSc, DMSc, Professor, Department of Periodontics The University of Iowa College of Dentistry and Dental Clinics Iowa City, Iowa